totaldebug/totaldebug.uk/_posts/2022-03-23-creating-the-perfect-python-project.md

 This feature is great for a few reasons:

-1. You dont need to remember to run all of the above manually each time you wish to check code
+1. You don't need to remember to run all of the above manually each time you wish to check code
 1. Github Actions based on code quality should continue to succeed

 ## Setup pre-commit hooks